austintgriffith/burner-wallet/README.md

 Read the full article here:
 [Ethereum in Emerging Economies - Mass adoption will start where decentralization is necessary](https://medium.com/@austin_48503/ethereum-in-emerging-economies-b235f8dac2f2)

-There are places in the world today where it's hard to find important goods with the traditional currency or the currency may fluctuate immensely in value due to inflation.
-Luckily, exchange of value is one of our most powerful assets in the Ethereum space.

 Unfortunately, it is especially difficult to onboard new users because our ecosystem has such a steep learning curve.
 Traditional wallets put a huge burden on the user to understand a new currency and deal with seed phrases.

 What we need is a way to exchange an intuitive currency like DAI using a simple and ubiquitous platform like the mobile web browser.